Anti-Ageing Options With Eyelid Surgery

 Patients who smoke should quit before they have their procedure done.
 Smoking increases the chance of infection and can slow down the recovery process in general, so avoid smoking as much as possible.

 Smoking after you have recovered from your surgical procedure is not recommended either.
-Smoking can cause skin to age prematurely.
+Smoking can cause the skin to age prematurely.
 To obtain the most benefit from any procedure, it is recommended to stop smoking completely.

 We are NOW online